 Wolfson Children's Hospital provides hematology (blood disorders) and oncology (cancer) services in partnership with Nemours Children's Health, Jacksonville and the University of Florida College of Medicine, Jacksonville.
 Learn more

 - Wolfson Children’s Hospital has been ranked by U.S. News & World Report as one of the 50 best children’s hospitals for cancer care.

-- Together with Nemours Children's Specialty Care, we are an Accredited Pediatric Cancer Program by the American College of Surgeons.
+- Together with Nemours Children's Health, we are an Accredited Pediatric Cancer Program by the American College of Surgeons.

 - Our team is involved in research, studies and clinical trials, and provides cutting-edge treatment options and protocols based on the latest medical advancements.

 - We participate in more than 80 pediatric cancer clinical trials as a member of the Children’s Oncology Group and almost all of our patients receive treatment using research protocols.

 - All patients are evaluated for available clinical trials.